BlogLocal governance in Ghana is more complicated than central versus regional

 Michael Danquah is a development economist and Research Fellow at UNU-WIDER.
 He currently co-leads the projects Transforming informal work and livelihoods, Sub-national institutional performance across Ghana’s districts and regions – variation and causes, and Structural Transformation in African cities.

-Michael is a co-chair of the International Union for the Scientific Study of Population (IUSSP) Scientific Panel on Population, Poverty and Climate Change and a visiting Research Fellow at the Transfer Project.
+Michael is a co-chair of the International Union for the Scientific Study of Population (IUSSP) Scientific Panel on Population, Inequality and Climate Change and a visiting Research Fellow at the Transfer Project.
 Previously, he worked at the Department of Economics, University of Ghana, Legon.
 His research interest is in economic development in sub-Saharan Africa, primarily focussing on issues such as informality, inclusive growth, climate change, and productivity growth among others.
 He is also interested in applying probabilistic machine learning to study development economic issues.

 He has been awarded the Most Promising Young Scholar and Best Researcher in the School of Social Sciences, University of Ghana, Legon.